-These subtle introductions of bias towards a single vendor add up over the course of a long RFP, and are a major contributor to the first touch problem.
-(For more on that and other problems relating to corporate purchasing, check out The Vendor Dating Game.)
+These subtle introductions of bias towards a single vendor add up over the course of a long RFP and are a major contributor to the first touch problem.
+(For more on that and other problems relating to corporate purchasing, check out Corporate Purchasing Is Broken and the RFP Is a Horrible Thing.)
 You want to find the best solution, not just the first solution.
 That’s why it’s much better to lean on community expertise – rather than vendor expertise – when looking for help with an RFP.
-Rely the wisdom of other buyers who have been in your position!
+Rely on the wisdom of other buyers who have been in your position!
 And use the aggregate expertise of the vendor community, not the single opinion of a biased salesperson.

 To get started with an unbiased RFP template, join Vendorful today!